nataliering/nanopore_AMR_tools/README.md

 AST.
 We conclude therefore that, currently, in silico AMR prediction can supplement lab-based AST, but cannot yet replace it.

-## Commands for tools mentioned in manuscript
-Each of the tools we used can be further optimised; we tended to use the default settings in most cases, often exactly as recommended in the tool's README.

 ## Analysis workflow

 The overall analysis followed the workflow below.
 Individual commands and software versions are documented in the sections that follow.